openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/15_semantics.rst

           p1: Derived, p2: (q: Base)=>Derived, p3: number,
           p4: Number, p5: Base[], p6: [Base, Base]
        )
-       kinds_of_return_type(): Object // It can be overrided by all subtypes except primitive ones }
+       kinds_of_return_type(): Object // It can be overridden by all subtypes except primitive ones }
     class Derived extends Base {
-       override kinds_of_parameters( // Object is a supertype for all types except primitie ones
+       override kinds_of_parameters( // Object is a supertype for all types except primitive ones
           p1: Object, p2: Object,
           p3: Object, //  compile-time error: number and Object are not override-compatible
           p4: Object, p5: Object, p6: Object